froala/nova-froala-field/README.md

 php artisan vendor:publish --tag=froala-styles --provider=Froala\\NovaFroalaField\\FroalaFieldServiceProvider
 ```

-include into view where shows an edited content:
+include into view where an edited content is shown:

 ```blade
 <!-- CSS rules for styling the element inside the editor such as p, h1, h2, etc. -->
 <link href="{{ asset('css/vendor/froala_styles.min.css') }}" rel="stylesheet" type="text/css" />
 ```

-Also, you should make sure that you put the edited content inside an element that has the class fr-view:
+Also, you should make sure that you put the edited content inside an element that has the `.fr-view` class:

 ```html
 <div class="fr-view">